Benyaak/Web-Technologies-2021/README.md

 ### S2 - Introduction to Javascript

+You can start learning Javascript at your own pace here: https://www.w3schools.com/js/

-For your personal development, the best FREE tutorial I recommend is: https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/
+If you want to go PRO, the best FREE tutorial I recommend is: https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/